bowen-upenn/scene_graph_commonsense/README.md

 - [ ] 4.
 Clean up the codes for efficient single-image inference.
 - [ ] 5.
 Clean up the codes for running experiments on the OpenImage V6 dataset.
 - [ ] 6.
 Refine all function headers and comments for better readability.
-- [x] 7. :rainbow: We are currently working on a zero-shot Visual Question Answering in open-world scenarios, which is a commonly explored downstream task in the scene graph generation community, and we expect to release a preliminary manuscript and codes within the next few months, so please stay tuned for updates! **[Update] It is now released and available at [Multi-Agent VQA](https://github.com/bowen-upenn/Multi-Agent-VQA)**.
+- [x] 7. :rainbow: We are currently working on a zero-shot Visual Question Answering in open-world scenarios.
+VQA is a commonly explored downstream task in the scene graph generation community, and we expect to release a preliminary manuscript and codes within the next few months, so please stay tuned for updates! **[Update] It is now released and available at [Multi-Agent VQA](https://github.com/bowen-upenn/Multi-Agent-VQA)**.

 ## Citation
 If you believe our work has inspired your research, please kindly cite our work.
 Thank you!